 Syrah's small clusters and small berries produce juice with concentrated flavors and significant tannin.
 During vinification, we ferment Syrah in large open-top tanks, a process that exposes the juice to more oxygen and thereby softens the tannins and compensates for Syrah’s tendency toward reduction.
 Currently, we have approximately 13 acres of Syrah planted at Tablas Creek, which represents about 25% of our red Rhône production.

 The Syrah grape itself is thick-skinned and dark, almost black.
 Wines made from Syrah are intense with a dark purple-black color.
 The wines taste of blackberry and black raspberry fruit, smoke, tar and black pepper, and have a smooth supple texture.
 Syrah reflects minerality well, and the chalky character of the tannins provides a wonderful backbone to softer, fruitier varietals such as Grenache and Counoise.

 In our Mourvèdre-based Esprit de Beaucastel, Syrah provides a deep blackish-purple color, minerality, spice, longevity and back-palate tannins.
 In our Grenache-based Côtes de Tablas, Syrah cuts the apparent sweetness of Grenache and produces wines that are more balanced between sweet and savory notes, with more mineral and spice.

-Beginning in 2002, we have bottled Syrah as a single varietal in limited quantities.
-In many vintages this is blended with a small quantity of Grenache, whose higher acidity opens up Syrah and focuses its fruit.
+Since 2002, we have bottled Syrah most years as a single varietal in limited quantities.
+In some vintages this is blended with a small quantity of Grenache, whose higher acidity opens up Syrah and focuses its fruit.